Have a great idea? Want to develop it further? Interested in winning $200, $500, or even $700?

 - Participants are encouraged to arrive early to view the room setup and check their presentation prior to the start of the event.

-To participate in ideabuild!
-2018 you must register your idea (and team members, if applicable).
-Please click HERE to register.
 Please read through all the information below before going to the site to register!
+Registration opens February 26, 2021.

 If registering as a team, you only need to complete one application.
 All team members’ information will be submitted through this single registration/application.